 The Art Department organises a day trip to a major London art gallery in September of Year 11 in order to enhance pupils' understanding of how to gather research from primary sources.
-A weekly Year 10 and 11 sketchbook clinic is run for the benefit of all pupils to allow further practical work in the art studios, alongside sixth form art scholars who are there to help and give advice.
+A weekly Year 10 and 11 sketchbook clinic is run for the benefit of all pupils to allow further practical work in the art studios.